TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.43.0

+A quick little one that adds some expands to the organization endpoint, and makes it easy to sync morph relations within repositories.

+* code/app/Http/Core/Requests/Organization/RetrieveRequest.php - Removed the no expands trait, and added expands related to entities
+* code/app/Repositories/BaseRepositoryAbstract.php - Updated the sync child models function to have a morph relationship parameter, and also to use the new parameter to properly save related models.

 ## 0.42.2

 Another quick little one!
 The not null api querying has been properly implemented.
 To complete this update simply copy over `code/app/Http/Middleware/SearchFilterParsingMiddleware.php`.